 NAPA’s director Anne Mette Gangsøy says:

-“We were very impressed with how they had managed to create a safe arena with Open Stage where young people and adults interested in music together entertained on a Friday night.
+“We were very impressed with how they had managed to create a safe arena with Open Stage where young people and adults interested in music entertained on a Friday night together.
 Young people stepped on to the stage and played with other young people, on the way down they agreed to play another song – or an adult came up and joined.
 Or professional musicians played a song and then left the stage to amateurs.
 It had clearly become a meeting place for everyone in the city on a Friday night.”

 The man behind “Open Stage” is Jacob Froberg.
 He is also the leader of the city’s music school, Serravik, as well as the festival Arctic Sounds, which since 2014 has collected Nordic music in the West Greenlandic city.
 He spoke passionately about the local community’s involvement in the festival and other communities.
 About volunteering, donated working hours and not least a strong collaboration between local institutions, schools and the culture house.

 On Sunday, the visual artist Gudrun Hasle held a workshop.
-Before the workshop, Arnajaraq Støvlbæk talked about his cultural projects.
+Before the workshop, Arnajaraq Støvlbæk talked about her cultural projects.
 Among other things, she is in the process of establishing a cultural residence in Sisimiut.
 Again, the call was clear: the possibilities are endless and there is help to be found.

 Afterwards, Gudrun Hasle took over.
 She presented her art, where textiles, embroidery and words meet.
 She talked about being dyslexic in a wordy world and about her way to making a living from what she does the best: expressing herself through art.
 Then there was blue paint in many shades and blank paper for everyone.
-When we packed up a few hours later, those present – children, young people and adults – had painted and put words to their dreams:
+When we packed up a few hours later, those present – children, youths and adults – had painted and put words to their dreams:

 I dream of finding my dream